Daughter, father, future doctor: Victims of unrest in Venezuela

 Carlos José Moreno Varón

-It's unknown if Carlos José Moerno was participating in the April 12 protests in Caracas or just an innocent bystander.
+It's unknown whether Carlos José Moreno was participating in the April 12 protests in Caracas or just an innocent bystander.

 A friend of Moreno's sister was at the protests when he heard a shot.